sldai/develop-in-docker/README.md

 <!-- If you get tired of configuring development environment and dislike your pure system being contaminated by these configurations, you should try docker.
 Docker provides containerized environment, like but better conda.  -->

 This repository contains the docker images I used for development.
-Then you can develop in the well configured environments with a web based IDE.
+You can use them to develop in the well configured environments with a web based IDE.

 ## Getting Started